DillonJHaller/cmse802_project/data/Data_Statement.md

 2. HLS
 HLS is a combination of data from two similar satellite systems, NASA's Landsat program and the EU's Sentinel-2 program.
 The HLS dataset combines the data from these satellites into a common framework (projection, tiling system, resolution etc.) so that they can be used together.
 You can learn more about the HLS dataset [here](https://www.earthdata.nasa.gov/data/projects/hls) or see details about downloading it at the GitHub [repo](https://github.com/nasa/HLS-Data-Resources)

+To run the actual model, I create a set of points randomly placed at different points in each Long-term pattern class for both training and testing and save those out as shapefiles (conveniently, this keeps the training and testing data separate from the very beginning).
+Those points can then be used to grab values from the processed HLS data which serve as the model features.
+Those points are saved here in GitHub, as are the csvs which contain the pulled values.
+Everything else is far too large, even after processing.